 *tonnes of carbon dioxide equivalent

-All of the money that we collect for the federal carbon charge goes to the federal government.
+All of the money that we collect for the federal carbon charge goes to the government.

 What does this mean for you?

 The federal government has indicated that direct proceeds from the carbon pricing program will be returned to Ontario residents through a tax-free climate action incentive (CAI) payment.
-The federal government has proposed to change the delivery of CAI payments starting in 2022, from a refundable credit claimed annually on income tax returns to quarterly payments delivered at the beginning of each quarter.
-The CAI payment amounts for 2022 are anticipated from the Minister of Finance in early 2022.
+The federal government has proposed to change the delivery of CAI payments starting July 2022, from a refundable credit claimed annually on income tax returns to quarterly payments delivered at the beginning of each quarter.
+For an average Ontario family of four, the annual total of the quarterly CAI payments for 2022 is expected to be $745.
+Individuals need to file a tax return in order to receive the quarterly payments.

 Learn more about the federal carbon pollution pricing program from the Government of Canada.